Problem with the Median House Price. Things You Must Know.

 Market Trends: The median house price helps identify trends over time.
 An increase in the median price over several months or years can suggest buyers are buying more expensive properties.
 It may suggest a potentially growing demand and limited supply.
 However, we cannot draw this conclusion without understand the underlying property market and the types of properties that were sold in the area.

-Affordability: For potential buyers, the median house price provides a quick snapshot of the market's affordability.
-This figure can help buyers determine if there are properties that are within their budget in the area.
+Affordability: For potential buyers, the median house price also provides a quick snapshot of the market's affordability.
+The median price of a suburb can help buyers determine if there are properties that are within their budget in the area.

 Limitations of the Median House Price as a Market Indicator

-While the median house price offers valuable insights into a typical price of properties in the area, it has several major limitations that can lead to misunderstandings and confusion about the market's true condition.
-Property spruikers proclaiming "BOOM" suburbs are unfortunately using this confusion to convince buyers that what they are selling are top quality investment properties.
+While the median house price offers valuable insights into the typical price of properties in the area, it has several major limitations that can lead to misunderstandings and confusion about the market's true condition.
+Property spruikers proclaiming "BOOM" locations are unfortunately often abusing this confusion to convince buyers that what they are selling are top quality investment properties in "BOOM" locations.

 Let's discuss the Problems with Median House Price

 Reflection of what Buyers are buying.
-The commonly seen median price is a simply a reflection of what property buyers are buying in the area.
+The frequently used median price is simply a reflection of what property buyers are buying in the area.
 It does not necessarily mean all properties in the area are worth that price.
 The median price alone, does not indicate where the property market is heading.

 Does Not Reflect All Market Segments: The median house price is influenced by the mix of homes sold.
-For instance, a larger than usual number of high-end, more expensive quality houses sold in a particular period, will shift the median price, likely causing it to rise, even if the prices of mid-range or low-end homes remain stagnant or decline.
+For instance, a larger than usual number of high-end, more expensive quality houses sold in a particular period, will shift the median price, likely causing it to rise, even if the prices of most mid-range or low-end homes remain stagnant or decline.
 Conversely, a surge in the sale of lower-priced homes can drag the median price down, masking strength in the higher-end market.
-Thus, the median price can be reliable only when similar number of each segments is sold.
+Thus, the median price can only be reliable when the mix of the types of properties sold remain similar across the periods.

 Ignores Supply and Demand Dynamics: The median house price does not account for the underlying supply and demand dynamics of the market.
 A rising median price might be wrongly interpreted as a sign of a strong market, even if there is an massive oversupply of properties in the area.

 Ignores the Types of Properties Buyers are buying.
-For example, in green field location undergoing massive redevelopment, it is normal to see massive increase in the median prices, as cheaper, farm land properties are being sold and redeveloped into new houses.
-As these newer more expensive (due to expensive labour and building materials), yet smaller house are being sold, it will shift the Median Price.
-But does this mean it is a good location for property investment?
+For example, in green field locations undergoing massive redevelopment, it is normal to see massive increase in the median prices, as cheaper, farm land properties are being sold and redeveloped into new houses.
+As more of these expensive (due to expensive labour and building materials), yet smaller house are being sold, it the Median Price will shift.
+But does this mean the prices are increasing and thus is a good location for property investment?
 No. New greenfield suburbs are known for their massive oversupply, high vacancy rates, thus the lower rental.
-Hardly indicators of a good investment location.
+Hardly indicators of a good location for investment.
 Now, when developers raise prices of new homes in line with higher labour and building material costs, does this mean the prices of older properties will increase?
 No. It usually does not.
+An old $400k house, will still be worth $400k, if there are no demand.

-Regional Variations: Housing markets are highly localized.
+Regional Variations: Housing markets in Australia and Victoria are highly localized.
 National or even city-wide median prices can obscure significant regional variations.
-For example, the median price in a city center might be vastly different from that in the suburbs.
-As a result, the median price might not accurately reflect conditions in specific neighborhoods.
+For example, the median price in a city center is vastly different compared to the suburbs.
+As a result, the city-wide median price will not accurately reflect conditions in local suburb.

 Here is why Median Price Is Not A Good Indicator of Market Strength